We are fruit tree specialists and can advise on all aspects of choosing and planting apricot trees.

 Apricot trees are easy to grow in warm climates but can be a more challenging in temperate climates such as much of the UK and northern Europe.
 The main problem is not winter cold - all Apricots are very hardy - but inconsistent and variable weather, especially in late autumn and early spring, and too much rain.
 Apricot trees prefer a simple regime of cold dry winters (with at least 500-700 hours below 5 degrees centigrade) and hot dry sunny summers.
 They do not like either the cold of winter or the heat of summer to be interrupted, and mild weather in late autumn or cold weather in late spring can be a challenge for them.

-The mild winters of 2015, 2016, and 2017 have been particularly difficult for apricot trees in the UK.
+The recent mild winters have been particularly difficult for apricot trees in the UK.
 Keep an eye on the weather in November and December - if temperatures do not fall far enough and fast enough the trees do not become dormant.
 Then when a period of real cold finally arrives the trees are still growing and areas of younger growth are then left open to bacterial canker infections, to which apricots are very susceptible.
 If you suspect your apricot tree has not become dormant by December, try to protect the tree with fleece over the winter.
 This is not necessary if the tree is properly dormant though, since apricots are very cold-hardy.

 The other challenge can be frost injury to the blossom, because apricots flower very early in the spring, before there are many pollinating insects about.
 Hand pollination with a small soft brush is therefore often necessary in the UK - do this over 2-3 days when the weather is dry.
 Keen gardeners will also use frost fleeces on nights when frost is forecast, to avoid frost damage to the blossom.
 It also helps to choose a sloping site where cold air can drain downhill away from the tree.

 The main disease of apricot trees in the UK is bacterial canker.
 This disease is favoured by mild wet weather over the autumn and winter, and trees are especially susceptible if the late autumn weather is too warm.
 You can reduce the risk of infection by making sure the planting area is well-drained.
 Sites where standing water can accumulate over winter should be avoided.
+In addition, try to keep the rain off them, particularly over the autumn and winter (this helps prevent bacterial canker infections).

 All apricots are self-fertile, and you only need to plant one tree to get a crop.
 However planting two trees (each of a different variety) will often produce heavier crops, as well as spreading the risk of frost damage.